-A Data Protection Impact Assessment (DPIA) should be completed at the outset of any project, or change to an existing system or process, that involves or may involve the collection or handling of personal information that is considered high risk.
+A Data Protection Impact Assessment (DPIA) must be completed at the outset of any project, or change to an existing system or process, which involves or may involve the collection or handling of personal information and that is considered high risk.

 Conducting a data protection impact assessment